Magiccwl/Magiccwl/README.md

 - 🔭 Ex-employee of Baidu, Didi.

-- 🌱 I’m currently Working as a freelance, open to work for a collaborative team.
+- 🌱 I’m currently working as a freelance, but open to work for a collaborative team also.

 - 🌱 I’m currently learning Cantonese and Japanese.